DannyLisamay/COMP_3040/README.txt

 10/26
   Now with new DFA made with membership functions
   Done task 11, 12, 13.
   Task 12 was extremely difficult for me

+10/27
+  Task 14, 15 Completed...
+2am.
+  Completed Task 16.
+  Starting Task 17, test cases for task 16.
+  Task 16, 17  Completed.